 Note: You can also manually generate a job report on any job in your job history (see Generating Job Reports Manually).

-Job reports are based on a job report configuration; these can be created in Workflow Designer or the Vantage Management Console (see Managing Job Report Configurations).
+Job reports are based on a job report configuration created in Workflow Designer or the Vantage Management Console (see Managing Job Report Configurations).

 To add an automatic job report for this workflow, do the following: